 What is cholesterol definition?

-Cholesterol is a sterol and an important part of the cell membrane.
-It’s exclusively found in animals.
+Cholesterol is a sterol and an important part of the cell membrane and exclusively found in animals.

 What is cholesterol good for?